-Be mindful of how every interaction may affect a girls' emotional well-being.
-If a girl is at risk, or a survivor, monitor her behavior and guide her towards the appropriate mental health resources if necessary.
+Be mindful of how every interaction may affect a girl's emotional well-being.
+If a girl is at risk or a survivor, monitor her behavior and guide her towards the appropriate mental health resources if necessary.

 STUDENT SUPPORT Show empathy in a culturally responsive manner.
-Some of these signals include:
+Some risk signals include:

-- A girl is an immigrant or first generation U.S. citizen from a practicing country. - A student is between 4 and 15 years old.
+- A girl is an immigrant or first generation U.S. citizen from a practicing country. - A girl is between 4 and 15 years old.

-SIGNALS A GIRL MAY BE AT-RISK
+SIGNALS A GIRL MAY BE AT RISK

-- Child references FGM/C (or other terms such as "the thing" or "the secret" or "surprise"). - The family is preparing to take a girl to a family's country of origin (if FGM/C is practiced there). - Child mentions a special ceremony or procedure they will undergo either in the U.S. or abroad.
+- Child references FGM/C (or other terms such as "the thing," "the secret," or "the surprise"). - The family is preparing to take a girl to a family's country of origin (if FGM/C is practiced there). - Child mentions a special ceremony or procedure they will undergo either in the U.S. or abroad.